xonotic/xonotic/CONTRIBUTING.md

   Functions in CamelCase, macros in UPPERCASE.
   Underscores should be included if they improve readability.

-- TODO notes which are time sensitive and pending on a release period to begin or end in order to be actionable should use the following formatting.
+- TODO notes which are waiting for a release-related event in order to become actionable should use the following formatting.
   The version number is a git release tag such as `xonotic-v0.8.2`, existing tags can be found [here](https://gitlab.com/xonotic/xonotic/-/tags).